wmo-raf/CAP-Issue-Tracker/README.md

 We have provided different issue templates to streamline the process of reporting issues.
 Please choose the template that best fits your scenario:

 - **Bug Report**: For reporting bugs or unexpected behavior.
-- **Feature Request**: For suggesting new features or improvements.
 - **Question**: For general inquiries or discussions.
 - **Other**: For issues that don’t fit the above categories.